dbbevan/meteorUFO/README.md

 If the help is insufficient, read the source code.
 There's not that much.

 You don't need to understand the internal  SRP cryptographic functionality to create, delete, update, etc...
-Meteor users.
+Meteor users as this library will handle those aspects for you.
+In summary, the Meteor framework replaces user passwords with a cryptographic SRP token, and uses that token to check passwords later so that passwords are never sent back and forth in clear text.

+But this also makes it difficult to create/update users from outside the app.... until now.
+This python library is compatible with that same cryptography.

 You will need to know your `MONGO_URL` for accessing the mongoDB associated with the meteor application.